Kaos599/Cascade-GenAI-Powered-Study-Companion/README.md

 ## Introduction
 Welcome to CASCADE, a GenAI-driven study companion designed to revolutionize personalized learning.
-Created for Hack2Skill's HumanAIze Hackathon, CASCADE is here to enhance your academic journey by addressing diverse learning styles with a suite of AI tools.
+Created for Passionate learners looking to maximize their studying habits, CASCADE is here to enhance your academic journey by addressing diverse learning styles with a suite of AI tools.

 ## Gen-AI Powered Features
 - **Adaptive Study Plans** works adjusting to your study schedules, preferences and progress ensuring that every session is optimized for your learning style.